 Other intangible assets.
-The Group's intangible assets other than goodwill have definite useful lives and primarily include capitalised computer software, websites, trademarks, project documentation, development costs, patents are capitalised on the basis of the costs incurred to acquire and bring them to use.
+The Group's intangible assets other than goodwill primarily include computer software, customer relationships and order backlog, trademarks, project documentation, development costs and patents.
+Intangible assets have definite useful lives and are measured at cost less accumulated amortisation and impairment loss.